ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

 consumption.
 This corresponds to a value of 0.41 kW per node.

-Estimates of power draw of individual components of ARCHER2 suggest that the compute node power draw makes up around 85% of the system power draw so using just the compute node power draw is a reasonable estimate.
+Estimates of power draw of individual components of ARCHER2 suggest that the compute node power draw makes up around 85% of the system power draw so to estimate energy use by additional components we add 15% of the measured compute node energy.

 | Component | Count | Loaded power draw per unit (kW)| Loaded power draw (kW) | % Total | Notes |
 |---|--:|--:|--:|--:|---|